-In 2010, the California Legislature amended Penal Code § 487 to increase the amount of property fitting the definition of petty theft.
-The amount was of property increased from $400 to $950.
+In 2010, the California Legislature amended Penal Code § 487 to increase the value of property fitting the definition of petty theft.
+The value of property increased from $400 to $950.
 Any theft valued at $950 or below is consequently now petty theft; any theft of property with value above $950 is grand theft.

 Brief Synopsis: The dividing line between petty theft and grand theft is determined by the value of the item or items taken and since 2010, it is $950 or below for petty theft; $950.01 and higher: grand theft.
 The law is retroactive, so someone who was convicted before 2010 of grand theft for a theft of items valued at $950.00 or under can request reclassification of the offense from grand theft to petty theft.